-What is the Perimenopause?
+What is Perimenopause?
+Symptoms and What to Expect

 This information is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider for personal guidance.